gogoyal/Monday_Coffee_Buisiness_Analysis/README.md

 - **Customer Segmentation by City**
   ➤ Count the number of unique customers who purchased coffee in each city.

-- **Impact of Estimated Rent on Sales**
-  ➤ Calculate average sales per customer and average rent per customer for each city.

 ---

 ### 🔴 Advanced Level